Soreine/blog/_posts/2016-04-17-defeating-the-fear.md

 : Because writing requires to research your subject thoroughly, you end up more knowledgable about it.

 Getting motivation
+: Communicating about what you do is an incentive to continue.
+And writing about something you accomplished is always rewarding.

+Getting in a habit
 : Doing things, like writing a blog, makes it easier to involve in other activities.
 It's basic maths.
 Doing one more thing when you are already doing N feels easier than doing one more thing when you are doing none.
-Plus, blogging about something you have accomplished is always rewarding.

 Keeping records
 : Be it techniques, tips, links to valuable resources, stories, or my own progress, my blog will always remember them, and so do I.